-Firstly, Odoo hosts plenty of resources and educational content on their website.
-This can all be accessed for free, and it will be a good starting point for anyone looking to wrap their head around the new system and understanding how it works.
+Firstly, Odoo hosts plenty of resources and educational content on its website.
+This can all be accessed for free, and it will be a good starting point for anyone looking to wrap their head around the new system and understand how it works.

 If you’re a paying customer, you can access bug fixing and functional support during weekdays via email.
 This is only available in English as of now.
 If you have invested in the Odoo Success Pack, you will benefit from having your own Odoo consultant – and you can also access additional support via email or live chat.

 As Odoo is an open-source solution, it means that you can also find unexpected support in the many developer forums online.
 The open-source community is generous, and here you can browse through previous questions and answers related to the system, or ask the community new questions.
 While this can be a great additional resource, the obvious downside here is that these developers are not on Odoo’s payroll – meaning that answering your questions (for free) might not be at the top of their to-do list.

 If you want to start your ERP journey the right way, we recommend that you consider the software training classes provided by Odoo.
 These are either billed at $125 per class or at $1000 per year.
 While it’s a considerable upfront cost, the knowledge gained might save you both time and money at a later point.